rcpoison/dxvk-cache-pool/README.md

 There is none.

 - Anybody can submit entries.
-Nothing prevents anybody from poisoning the cache.
+Nothing prevents cache poisoning.
 Even authentication and a network of trust would be of little help as:
 - Currently there is no way to validate the DxvkStateCacheEntry struct and its members.
 Doing so would be hard to impossible.

-Securing the service would probably require all of the following:
-- Implement authentication for submission.
-- Require the same cache entry to be submitted by different users before considering it a candidate.
-Otherwise one could simply submit valid entries from different games and create a huge state cache.
-- Parse DxvkStateCacheEntry struct.
-- Verify Sha1Hash.
-- Validate DxvkStateCacheKey, DxvkGraphicsPipelineStateInfo, DxvkRenderPassFormat?